Glossary of Shipping Terms

 Drydocking—The removal of a vessel from the water for inspection and/or repair of submerged parts.

 Emission Control Area or “ECA”—Designated sea areas in which stricter airborne emissions controls are in place.
-As of early 2020, there are four ECA zones in place that cover the Baltic Sea, North Sea, and most of the coastline of U.S., Canada, and U.S. Caribbean territory.
+The IMO has designated ECA zones that cover the Baltic Sea, North Sea, and most of the coastline of U.S., Canada and U.S. Caribbean territory.
 Ships operating within these zones have a maximum sulfur emissions limit of 0.1%.
+Beginning in 2025, the Mediterranean Sea will become an ECA.

 Gross Ton—Unit of 100 cubic feet or 2.831 cubic meters used in arriving at the calculation of gross tonnage.